shaloo/docs.arcana/docs/quick-start/auth-ca-wagmi-quick-start.md

 * `useBalances` - Unify the token balance across chains - USDC, USDT, ETH for all supported token types
 * `useBalanceModal` - Display a plug and play widget containing the unified balance
 * `useCAFn` - Allow chain abstracted token bridge and transfer functions
+* `useGetMyIntent` - Get a list of intents created for the user

 Refer to the following sample integration code and hook usage.